Enumeration of $S$-omino towers and row-convex $k$-omino towers: Row-convex k-omino towers

+To improve readability, from now on we write $F_\ell(z)$ as $F_\ell$ and similarly for $G(z)$ and $h_n(z),\alpha(z)$ and~$\beta(z)$ which are yet to be introduced.
 If the platform has width $\ell$ and the bottom row consists of $i$ blocks, there are $(\ell+2-i)k-1$ positions the blocks in the row above could take such that the row is convex and they do not fall off the sides.
-This can be seen by an argument similar to the one given in \cite[Proposition 2.5]{1608.01562}.
+This can be seen by an argument similar to the one given by Brown \cite[Proposition 2.5]{1608.01562}.
 We immediately find the recurrence:

 We now reduce this recurrence in $f$ to a much simpler one and then prove \begin{lemma} $F_\ell$ satisfies the following recurrence relation and boundary conditions:

 \end{lemma} \begin{proof}

 First, we calculate